 invest in the new website.

-The WCA has also decided to invest a significant proportion of the resources
+The WCA has also decided to invest a significant proportion of the

-return on our investment.
+achieve a better return on our investment.

 We have considered our charitable obligations and a number of options and